nico-i/prettier-config/README.md

-# @nico-i/eslint-config
+# @nico-i/prettier-config

-This package provides a shared ESLint configuration for all my projects.
+This package provides a shared prettier configuration for all my projects.